Losing weight is easy. Keeping it off is where most people struggle. This is where reverse dieting might come in handy.

 Most people get uber restrictive with their diet.
 They deny themselves of foods they enjoy because a Netflix documentary, Instagram model, or clickbait blog post told them they had to.

 They already understand that in order to lose weight they need to create a calorie deficit.
-Which is correct, but they approach it too aggressively.
+This is correct, but they approach it too aggressively.
 They think the lower the better.
 Not enough food is coming in and by the weekend they’re binge eating Peanut Butter and cookies. #beentheredonethat

 They treat their diet like a 5-day, 7-day, 30-day, or some other challenge.
 I actually love challenges like this and I think they can be really awesome and helpful when done correctly.
 But for most people when the challenge is up they go right back to old habits.
 They don’t take time to reflect on the challenge, what they liked, did not like, what they plan to keep, and remove as they move forward.